PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-11 08:55:04
+Last updated: 2024-04-11 08:55:42
-Random Quote: The years pass in their hundreds and their thousands, and what does any man see of life but a few summers, a few winters?  -  Maester Luwin
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby